RobertPolson1/QuantumBot/readme.md

 **QuantumBot** -  designed to automate trading on the Solana blockchain using the Raydium/MOONSHOT/PUMP.FUN Built by traders for traders.

+We've closely observed the shift in trading activity from Ethereum to Solana.
+After months of quiet development, we're proud to introduce QuantumBot — a powerful tool designed to elevate your trading strategy on Solana.

 ![](files/line.gif)

 # V1.1.3 Features